magento/merchdocs/src/sales-channels/asc/creating-attributes.md

     When set to `Yes`, the values sync according to your configuration.

-1. To create a new Magento attribute to link to this Amazon attribute, select "Create New Magento Attribute" for **Select Magento Product Attribute**.
+1. To create a new Magento attribute to link to this Amazon attribute, select `Create New Magento Attribute` for **Select Magento Product Attribute**.

     The attribute will link to the displayed Amazon Attribute Name.

 1. Enter a **Magento Product Attribute Name**.